melissalin128/portfolio-web/README.md

-# This is my personal project to create a portfolio website.
+# This is my personal project to create a portfolio website from scratch.

 Learning HTML, CSS, JavaScript.